google/skia/site/user/api/SkRect_Reference.md

 <a href='undocumented#SkScalar'>SkScalar</a>    <a href='#SkRect_centerX'>centerX</a>() const
 </pre>

 Returns average of left edge and right edge.
-Result does not change if <a href='#Rect'>Rect</a>
+Result does not change if <a href='SkRect_Reference#SkRect'>SkRect</a>
 is sorted.
-Result may overflow to infinity if <a href='#Rect'>Rect</a> is far from the origin.
+Result may overflow to infinity if <a href='SkRect_Reference#SkRect'>SkRect</a> is far from the origin.

 ### Return Value

-midpoint in x
+midpoint on x-axis

 ### Example